5x5 vs GZCLP: beginner program comparison

 Day 1: T1 Squat, T2 Bench, T3 Lat Pulldown + T3 choice Day 2: T1 OHP, T2 Deadlift, T3 Dumbbell Row + T3 choice Day 3: T1 Bench, T2 Squat, T3 Lat Pulldown + T3 choice Day 4: T1 Deadlift, T2 OHP, T3 Dumbbell Row + T3 choice

 Each main lift appears twice per week - once as a T1 (heavy) and once as a T2 (moderate volume).
 This creates more balanced exposure across all four lifts.
 Nobody gets squatted into the ground three times a week while their press gets two sessions.
+Both schedules clear the threshold that matters most: research on training frequency suggests hitting a lift at least twice per week is enough to keep strength climbing.

 The T3 slots are where customization happens.
 You pick exercises that address your weak points or aesthetic goals.
 Want bigger arms?
 Add curls and tricep pushdowns.
 Struggling with lockout?
 Add hip thrusts.
 The framework accommodates individual needs without requiring you to design the whole program from scratch.